aaronalbinson/henw/src/pages/perforators.md

       # **Hot Perforators**

-      **Hot Perforators**
+      **Hot Needle Perforatoring Machine**

-      Hot needle perforation is the method of producing micro perforations in modern substrates such as LDPE, LLDPE, HDPE and PP.
+      **Hot Needle Perforation **is the method of producing micro perforations in modern substrates such as LDPE, LLDPE, HDPE and PP.

       The process of hot needle perforation produces a perfectly round hole